freifunk-gluon/gluon/README.md

 and switch to one by running `git checkout v2021.1 && make update`.

 If you're using the autoupdater, do not autoupdate nodes with anything but releases.
-If you upgrade using random master commits the nodes *will break* eventually.
+If you upgrade using random master commits the nodes *might break* eventually.

 ## Mailinglist